-6.5.1 Submit repair change request using an AFTO Form 22, IAW TO 00-25-195 for authority to repair items not currently authorized by SMR code for repair at base level.
-MAJCOM s review these requests in light of command-wide base repair capabilities.
-MAJCOM s shall submit approved requests to the appropriate ALC for further action.
-The ALC shall make the final determination to approve or disapprove base repair of an item.
-The ALC evaluation, although not limited to the following, should address tools, test equipment, TO requirements, and spare parts provisioning requirements to provide the capability to perform the new repair suggested.
-The economics of implementing new repair concepts is important, however; mobility or operational requirements may override economics.
-Reviewers of AFTO Form 22 will provide clear and concise reasons for disapproval action.
-Direct contact with the submitting organization or MAJCOM s is encouraged to facilitate evaluations of repair change requests.
+6.5.1 Items For Repair Not Authorized by SMR Code.
+Submit repair change request using an RC through ETIMS IAW TO 00-25-195 for authority to repair items not currently authorized by SMR code for repair at base level.
+MAJCOMS review these requests in light of command-wide base repair capabilities.
+MAJCOMS shall submit approved requests to the appropriate Center for further action.
+The Center shall make the final determination to approve or disapprove base repair of an item.
+The Center evaluation, although not limited to the following, should address tools, test equipment, TO requirements, and spare parts provisioning requirements to provide the capability to perform the new repair suggested.

-6.5.2 Submit an AFTO Form 22, in accordance with TO 00-5-1 to request review of the repair restrictions in equipment TOs.
-The AFTO Form 22 would only be used in instances where there is no SMR code assigned or the SMR code already authorizes repair.
+6.5.2 Items For Repair in Equipment TO.
+Submit an RC through ETIMS IAW TO 00-5-1 to request review of the repair restrictions in equipment TOs.
+The RC would only be used in instances where there is no SMR code assigned or the SMR code already authorizes repair.
 Table 6-1 provides additional guidance on the proper form to submit to request increases to base repair authorization.